tradle/tim-old-engine/README.md

 [![Build status](https://travis-ci.org/tradle/tim.svg)](https://travis-ci.org/tradle/tim)

-Tradle's P2P chat with plaintext and structured messages, and the ability to externalize messages onto a blockchain (currently bitcoin's).
+TiM is Tradle's SDK that is designed to support real-time messages with an option to be backed by the blockchain.
+Mesages can be plain or structured messages.
+TiM is designed to work on mobiles, desktops and servers.
+Having one code base is important to minimize the security reviews.

+TiM is designed to work with intermittent connections, common on mobile devices.
+For that it keeps an internal log of all actions and events, and resumes operations as soon as nextwork connection is restored.

 _this module is used by [Tradle](https://github.com/tradle/about/wiki)_
 _this npm module's name was graciously donated by [Sean Robertson](https://www.npmjs.com/~spro)_

-This module comprises a wrapper around and an API to a number of Tradle components, and a datalog of all activity.
+TiM provides a higher level API to a number of low level Tradle components.
 A UI is developed separately.
 Currently we focus on [React Native based UI](https://github.com/pgmemk/TiM) (on iOS and hopefully soon on Android), see the [preview video](https://www.youtube.com/watch?v=S66T0dPNn5I) and the [screenshots](https://docs.google.com/document/d/1vPR4tt8S-hZAG17Z_PbKwh_Pe4mvzhAzGBZiVpfbwqs).

 Prior to React Native UI for Tim we developed a [Chrome App UI](https://github.com/tradle/chromeapp), see this [Identity verification video](https://www.youtube.com/watch?v=rrt8U4M-yMg) and a [work completion video](https://www.youtube.com/watch?v=mRnaw4pdifA).
 And prior to that we developed a very cool node-webkit-based [craigslist on-chain concept app](https://github.com/tradle/craigslist-on-chain) on TiM, but it is very much behind now.
 Let us know if you are interested in these environments.